Alex Rodriguez: 2008

 Rodriguez hit his 549th home run in a September 3, 2008, game against the Tampa Bay Rays.
 The opposing manager objected that the ball was foul, and for the first time in MLB history, instant replay (a process officially introduced a few days earlier) was used to review the play and uphold the umpires' ruling.
 He was one of only four batters in the AL to have at least 18 home runs and 18 stolen bases in both 2007 and 2008, along with Torii Hunter, Ian Kinsler, and Grady Sizemore.
 Rodriguez hit a home run every 14.6 at-bats in 2008, the second-best ratio on the team behind Jason Giambi.
 Rodriguez played 138 games during the 2008 season with a .302 average, 35 home runs, 103 RBI, and an AL best .573 slugging percentage.

+2009

-Early 2009: Report of positive test for steroids
+February: Report of positive test for steroids

 On February 7, 2009, Sports Illustrated reported that Rodriguez tested positive for testosterone and the anabolic steroid Primobolan in 2003.
 Rodriguez's name appears on a government-sealed list of 104 major-league players (out of 1200 tested) who came up positive for performance-enhancing drugs.
-The report was compiled as part of Major League Baseball's 2003 survey to determine whether a mandatory random drug testing program might be necessary.
+The report was compiled as part of MLB's 2003 survey to determine whether a mandatory random drug testing program might be necessary.
 At the time, there was no penalty or punishment for a positive steroid test.
 Rodriguez did not immediately confirm the allegations, deferring at first to the players' union.
-Two days after the allegations, Rodriguez admitted to steroid use from 2001 until 2003, claiming that he ceased using such substances after spring training that year.
+Two days after the allegations, Rodriguez admitted to steroid use from 2001 to 2003, claiming that he ceased using such substances after spring training that year.